Mike Wilkinson (basketball): Amateur career

 Wilkinson attended Wisconsin Heights High School, where he played basketball for the Vanguards.
 In his senior year, Wilkinson earned the Mr. Basketball award, which is the player of the year award in Wisconsin high school basketball.

 Wilkinson played college basketball for the Wisconsin Badgers from 2001 to 2005, redshirting his freshman year, for a total of five years with the basketball program.
 He averaged 14.3 points per game and was selected to the All-Big Ten Conference First Team his senior year.
 He was just the second player to finish his playing career with at least 1,500 points and 800 rebounds at Wisconsin.

-Pro career
+Professional career

 After playing in Greece, Russia and Turkey, Wilkinson joined Euroleague team UNICS for two seasons.
 On January 23, 2014, he signed a contract with Levski Sofia for the rest of the season.

 National team

 He has been granted a Macedonian citizenship and is known as Majkl Vilkinson (Мајкл Вилкинсон in Cyrillic) and he also played for the national basketball team.